Light wheaten to red wheaten.

 Short, dense, sleek and glossy.
 It is easy to groom.
 Brush with a firm bristle brush and shampoo only when necessary.
 This breed is an average shedder.

 The Rhodesian Ridgeback is a hardy breed, able to withstand dramatic changes of temperature.
 In the USA it is ranked 57th of all breeds in the incidence of hip dysplasia, and breed clubs there, throughout Europe, and Australia prohibit member-breeders from breeding dogs with dysplasia of hips or elbows.
-Ridgebacks can be born with a congenital condition known as "Dermoid sinus."
+To further reduce the likelihood of hip dysplasia occurring make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
 To minimize the risk of your RR developing any hereditary health issues, you should buy a dog from a reputable Rhodesian Ridgeback breeder.